 Mount & Chilwell to miss England's final Euro 2020 group game as they self-isolate following Gilmour contact

-Mason Mount and Ben Chilwell twill miss England's final Euro 2020 group game as they enter into self-isolation following contact with Scotland's Billy Gilmour.
+Mason Mount and Ben Chilwell will miss England's final Euro 2020 group game as they enter into self-isolation following contact with Scotland's Billy Gilmour.

+Mount and Chilwell were seen interacting with fellow Chelsea colleague Gilmour following England's disappointing 0-0 draw with Scotland on Friday, with the 20-year-old subsequently testing positive for Covid-19.

+Gilmour was swifty ruled out of Scotland's last Group D fixture against Croatia, and Mount and Chilwell will no also have to quarantine in accordance with coronavirus regualationsm=, meaning they will miss the Three Lions's clash with the Czech Republic.

-England have confirmed the news in a official statement, which reads: "We can confirm that Ben Chilwell and Mason Mount must isolate up to and including next Monday [28 June].
+The England camp has confirmed the news in an official statement, which reads: "We can confirm that Ben Chilwell and Mason Mount must isolate up to and including next Monday [28 June].
 This decision has been taken in consultation with Public Health England.

 "The pair were confirmed overnight as close contacts of Scotland’s Billy Gilmour after his positive COVID-19 test following last Friday’s match.